Mountaineering: Altitude

-Heat Related Conditions
+Heat-related conditions

 Exposure to hot environments or activities involving exertion cause heat to build up in the body.
-A heat related illness can occur when the body is unable to lose that built up heat through the skin.
+A heat-related illness can occur when the body is unable to lose that heat through the skin.

 Problems that can arise from this type of exposure include heat cramps, heat exhaustion, and heat stroke.
 Common symptoms of heat exhaustion include headaches, cool and clammy skin, dizziness, fatigue, nausea, thirst, and rapid pulse.
 The best treatment is resting with feet elevated, replenishing fluids, and removing excess clothing.

 Common symptoms of heat stroke can be an altered state of mind, rapid pulse and respiratory rate, headache, hot skin, loss of coordination, and possible seizures.
-This is a life threatening illness that must be dealt with right away.
+This is a life-threatening illness that must be dealt with right away.
 While mountaineering, snow and ice can be used to cool the body and head.

-Cold Related Conditions
+Cold-related conditions

 In certain environmental conditions body heat can be lost due to evaporation, radiation, convection, and conduction.
-A cold related illness can occur when that body heat is lost.
+A cold-related illness can occur when that body heat is lost.

-Problems that can arise from the cold include windchill, hypothermia, frost nip, frost bite, or immersion foot.
+Problems that can arise from the cold include wind chill, hypothermia, frost nip, frostbite, and immersion foot.

 The best treatment for hypothermia is to deal with it before it occurs, using preventative measures instead of waiting for symptoms to appear.
 Mountaineering requires a slower pace to avoid sweating and fatigue that could lead to these dangerous conditions.
 Other tips for preventing hypothermia include staying well fed and hydrated, putting on more clothes when feeling cold, and wearing adequate equipment to keep warm and dry.